 The following information should be clearly shown on the back of the art: first and last name, mailing address, date of birth, name and address of child’s school, and certificate of authenticity.
 (This certificate is part of the Contest Brochure – obtainable from Jennifer Boehm).
 There is no need for a title on the poster and entrants can decide for themselves whether or not to include one.
 However, there should be a clearly recognizable link to the theme of the contest.

 Once received, entries will become and remain the property of the Fédération Aeronautique Internationale or SD Office of Air, Rail & Transit and may be used for a variety of purposes.

 The SD Aviation Art Contest is sponsored by the South Dakota Department of Transportation and the South Dakota Pilots Association.
 For more information and a copy of the official brochure containing the Certificate of Authenticity, contact Jennifer Boehm at the SD Office of Air, Rail & Transit, Pierre, SD (phone 605-773-4430 or email firstname.lastname@example.org).

-The theme of the 2020 Aviation Art Contest was "Flying Yesterday and Tomorrow."
-There were 72 submissions for the Contest from nine schools.
-There were 34 submissions in the 6-9 year old group, 32 submissions in the 10-13 year old group, and 6 submissions in the 14-17 year old group – for a total of 72 submissions.
-The SDPA provided $250 for the first place winners, and advertised the contest in the Jan-Feb 2020 SDPA newsletter, in the January newsletter of the Yankton Regional Aviation Association, and sent a news release to 47 SD media outlets.Click here for winners.
+The theme of the 2021 SD Aviation Art Contest was "A Friendlier World with Air Sports."
+There were submissions for the Contest from 10 schools.
+There were 35 submissions in the 6-9 year old group, 47 submissions in the 10-13 year old group, and 7 submissions in the 14-17 year old group – for a total of 89 submissions.
+The SDPA provided $250 for the first place winners, and advertised the contest in the Nov-Dec 2020 and Jan-Feb 2021 SDPA newsletters, and in the January newsletter of the Yankton Regional Aviation Association.
+A news release sent to 37 SD media outlets and a poster to 48 airports.Click here for winners.